labsyspharm/scimap/docs/pl/sm.pl.spatial_interaction.md

 In the event of analyzing multiple images, this argument allows users to plot the average cell-cell interaction across all images.
 The default is True.

+`p_val` : float, optional *(The default is 0.05.)*
+P-value cut-off above which interactions are not considered significant.

+`nonsig_color` : string, optional *(The default is 'grey')*
+Color for non-significant interactions (Interactions above the P-value cut-off will use this color).

 `row_cluster` : bool, optional *(The default is False)*
 Cluster Rows.